dwarvesf/brainery/memo/writing-management-objectives-in-smart.md

 * Which – Determine any related obstacles or requirements.
 This question can be beneficial in deciding if your goal is realistic.
 For example, if the goal is to open a baking business, but you’ve never baked anything before, that might be an issue.
 As a result, you may refine the specifics of the goal to be “Learn how to bake in order to open a baking business."
 * Why – What is the reason for the goal?
 When it comes to using this method for employees, the answer will likely be along the lines of company advancement or career development.

-*Incorrect Goal: Make a cross*-*browser layout of the www.site.com**Correct Goal: www.site.com must be equally displayed in browsers IE6* +*, Opera 6*+*, and Firefox 2*+
-*Incorrect Goal: Make a valid layout of the www.site.com**Correct Goal: www.site.com must completely pass check validators w3c.org*
+*Incorrect Goal: Make a cross-browser layout of the www.site.comCorrect Goal: www.site.com must be equally displayed in browsers IE6 +, Opera 6+, and Firefox 2+ Incorrect Goal: Make a valid layout of the www.site.comCorrect Goal: www.site.com must completely pass check validators w3c.org*
 ## M – Measurable

 What metrics are you going to use to determine if you meet the goal?
 This makes a goal more tangible because it provides a way to measure progress.
 If it’s a project that’s going to take a few months to complete, then set some milestones by considering specific tasks to accomplish.

-*Incorrect Goal: Increase traffic on the site.**Correct Goal: The traffic on the site must be 2,000 visitors per day.**Incorrect Goal: Make every visitor to buy more.**Correct Goal: Increase the sum of an average check by 10%.*
+*Incorrect Goal: Increase traffic on the site.**Correct Goal: The traffic on the site must be 2,000 visitors per day.
+Incorrect Goal: Make every visitor to buy more.** Correct Goal: Increase the sum of an average check by 10%.*

 ## A – Achievable/Attainable